What Is Holter Monitoring?

-Holter monitoring is a painless way to record your heartbeat away from your doctor’s office.
-It is a small, battery-operated electrocardiogram (ECG) that you carry with you.
-The device is about the size of a small, digital camera.
-Holter monitoring records your heartbeat for your doctor to review at a later time.
-You can receive your heart monitor in a hospital, test center, or doctor’s office.
+Holter monitoring is a painless way to record your heartbeat away from your healthcare provider’s office.
+It's a small, battery-operated, portable electrocardiogram (ECG) machine.
+It has wires that are put on your chest and a device to carry with you.
+It's about the size of a small digital camera.
+Holter monitoring records your heartbeat for at least 24 hours.
+Your provider then reviews the information at a later time.
+You can get your Holter monitor at a hospital, test center, or provider’s office.

 Try to sleep on your back.

 Don’t take a shower.
-A sponge bath is okay.
+A sponge bath is OK.

 Follow your normal routine.
-Don’t avoid stress, work, or exercise.
-It is important to record your heartbeat during your normal activities.
+Go to work and exercise as usual.
+It's important to record your heartbeat during your normal activities.

-If an electrode falls off or the unit makes noise, call your doctor to see what you should do.
+If an electrode falls off or the unit makes noise, call your healthcare provider.
+Or call the phone number for device support to see what you should do.

-Note each change in activity, including when you take medicine.
+Note any changes in activity, including when you take medicines.